Start: 10.30 AM.

 Duration:3 Hours.
 Distance: 10 kmts.
 Suitable for all ages.

-Tour includes: Mineral water bottle, civil responsibility insurance, photo-album, bike, guide and helmet.
+Tour includes: Mineral water bottle, city map, civil responsibility insurance, photo-album, bike, guide and helmet.

 Golden Tower: built in the thirteenth century, during the Almohad period.
 It is said that she collected all the gold that came from India (customs).